AlanLuu/lox-go/README.md

         - Sets: the length is the number of elements in the set
         - Strings: the length is the number of characters in the string
     - `List(length)`, which returns a new list of the specified length, where each initial element is `nil`
+    - `ListCap(capacity)`, which returns a new list of the specified capacity, which is the number of elements the list can store before having to internally resize the underlying array that stores the list elements when a new element is added
     - `ListZero(length)`, which returns a new list of the specified length, where each initial element is `0`
     - `oct(num)`, which converts the specified integer `num` into its octal representation as a string prefixed with "0o"
     - `ord(c)`, which returns an integer that represents the Unicode code point of the character `c`, where `c` is a string that contains a single Unicode character